Merculous/Bundle-Creation/README.md

 # NOTES

 As of May 18 and commit 8d49469965108657f1321b5e0692fcddcda6e4dd, which is today as I'm making this, I now at least know that ASR gets killed, so I need to figure out what went wrong.

+The kernel MUST be patched, I'm not sure exactly what patches are needed but sn0wbreeze kernels
+contain the patches needed to restore successfully.
+I will try to figure out what patches are
+needed in order to not get this error below.

+entering update_iBoot
+write_image3_data: flashing LLB data (length = 0x241d0)
+AppleImage3NORAccess::_getSuperBlock imageVersion: 3
+0: RamrodErrorDomain/3e9: update_iBoot: error writing LLB image
+1: NSMachErrorDomain/e00002e2: write_image3_data: AppleImage3NORAccess returned an error when writing image3 object